vega-studio/deltav/docs/API/Layers/layer.md

 **materialOptions: ILayerMaterialOptions**

-(optional) Any pipeline declaring a layer cn manipulate a layer's default material settings as every pipeline can have some specific and significant needs the layer does not provide as a default.
+(optional) Any pipeline declaring a layer can manipulate a layer's default material settings as every pipeline can have some specific and significant needs the layer does not provide as a default.

 **order: number**